 Restoring healthy forests for people, local communities and wildlife

-Community collaboration is an amazing tool for rebuilding and reinvesting in rural communities and protecting and restoring Northwest forests.
+Community collaboration is one tool for restoring forests and wildlife habitat while reinvesting in rural communities.

 “Ever increasing awareness of the effect of fire suppression and past forest management has led to an exponential increase in common ground between foresters, mill owners, conservationists, and communities.
 Collaboration has forged new common ground into active restoration projects in most of the forests we work on.” – David Heflick, Conservation Northwest

 Partnering for progress

 The collaborative efforts we’re involved in all carry the common thread of focusing on common ground activities that provide jobs and/or wood products while addressing high-priority forest and habitat restoration on our public lands.
 While Conservation Northwest prides itself on providing leadership and expert restoration knowledge for each of these groups, the success of each effort is dependent on the many varied individuals that contribute to each group.
 Each collaborative effort is unique in its goals and objectives.
 Many have emerged from opportunities rather than from conflict.

 By participating in collaborative efforts, Conservation Northwest blunts the wedge that some political interests seek to drive between ecology and economy, rural and urban people, and the east and west sides of Washington state.
 The more that we can meet our conservation challenges with solutions instead of raw conflict, the better we sustain and build support in all things we do to protect Northwest forests and wildlife.

 Learn more about collaboratives we are involved in:

 - Northeast Washington Forestry Coalition

 - Washington Prescribed Fire Council (formerly North Central WA Prescribed Fire Council)